 - Two courses from Biology, Chemistry, Environment and Society, and Statistics in Semester Two

 The Science pathway prepares you to enter your first year of a Bachelor of Science or Bachelor of Biomedical Science.
 If you pass all eight courses in your TFC, you’ll qualify to enter the BSc general majors.
 With at least a B+ average in the TFC, you may be accepted into the Bachelor of Health Sciences or the Bachelor of Science in Biomedical Science.
 A B- average from the TFC is required for the Bachelor of Science in either Exercise Sciences or Food Science and Nutrition.

 You must complete at least one Academic Literacy course and two Mathematics courses, as well as your choice of TFC Science options.
-The science options available are: Biological Sciences, Chemistry, Geography, Mathematics, Physics and Statistics.
+The science options available are: Biological Sciences, Chemistry, Environment and Society, Mathematics, Physics and Statistics.